 Visit Project Page: zhaw.ch

 Project: Noninvasive core body temperature sensor for wearable sleep monitoring devices.
 The objective of the project was to create a proof of concept that it is feasible to estimate the core body temperature from the wearable sensors using the skin temperature and heat flux sensors.
 In the course of the project, a prototype of a standalone wearable sensor device was developed.
-The sensor is lightweight and allows for non-invasive continuous estimation of CBT with an average error smaller than 0.4 centigrade, using the measurements of the skin temperature and thermal energy transfer sensor.
+The sensor is lightweight and allows for non-invasive continuous estimation of Core Body Temperature with an average error smaller than 0.4 centigrade, using the measurements of the skin temperature and thermal energy transfer sensor.

 Additional ongoing public projects